dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

 This is much better, and for merely the simplest of forms.
-Where react-formstate **really shines** is when you get to more complex use cases, like asynchronous validation. react-formstate's approach handles complex forms gracefully, without getting in your way.
+Where react-formstate **really shines** is when you get to more complex use cases. react-formstate's approach uses a consistent pattern to handle complex forms gracefully, without getting in your way.

 Continue the walkthrough [here](workingWithFormState.md) to learn more about how to use react-formstate.